 Background: Before the February 2022 escalation

-Tensions in Ukraine started at the end of 2013 in Kiev following the decision of former president Viktor Yanukovych to refuse an association agreement with the EU.
+Tensions in Ukraine started at the end of 2013 in Kyiv following the decision of former president Viktor Yanukovych to refuse an association agreement with the EU.
 Protests in different cities were severely repressed, and armed conflicts broke out in mid-May 2014 when Russia annexed Crimea and started backing separatists in the Donbas region of eastern Ukraine.
 Since then, the Ukrainian armed forces and the separatist forces have been fighting along a contact line separating government-controlled areas from non-government-controlled areas in Donetsk and Luhansk oblasts.
 Between 2014 and the end of September 2021, more than 3,000 civilians have died, and over 7,000 people have been injured because of the conflict in eastern Ukraine.
 Prior to the February 2022 escalation, 2.9 million people were estimated to be in need, mainly in eastern Ukraine.
 About 1.46 million people were displaced as at mid-December 2021.?

 About 1.4 million people have no access to safe water in eastern Ukraine, and an additional 4.6 million have only limited access as a result of the conflict and attacks on water and electricity infrastructure.?

-Protection: About 15.7 million people are estimated to be in need of access to protection services in March–August 2022; this figure is likely to increase because of continuing hostilities.
+Protection: About 17.7 million people are estimated to be in need of access to protection services in March–December 2022; this figure is likely to increase because of continuing hostilities.
 The conflict resulted in civilian casualties and displacements, as well as protection risks for the population, including human rights violations, human trafficking, sexual exploitation, limited freedom of movement (especially between non-government-controlled areas and government-controlled areas), and the presence of unexploded explosive ordnance (especially near the contact line).?